 3 Main Differences and Similarities Between the Resume and the CV

 Based on the descriptions of a resume and a CV, their 3 main differences can be identified as follows:

 2. Purpose – The purpose of the resume is to tailor your qualifications and experiences according to the specific requirements of the job position.
 With the CV, it is used for positions that need high levels of achievements in the academia.
-A CV is the primary document required for teaching positions and research.
+A resume is the primary document required for teaching positions and research.

 3. Lay Out – The layout of the resume is flexible.
 Although the reverse- chronological format is the most widely accepted, you could switch to functional or combination formats if warranted.
-The layout of the CV is static.
+The layout of the resume is static.
 It will not change at all.

 - Use only appropriate font styles such as Calibri, Cambria, Helvetica and Arial.

 - Keep a single space margin between lines.

 - Maintain a 1” margin all around; use “Print Preview” to be sure format is printable.

 - Left Aligned is preferred

 2. Clear Specifications